exiled-apes/candy-machine-mint/README.md

 # Candy-Machine-Mint

-The Candy-Machine-Mint project is designed to let users fork, customize, and deploy their own candy machine mint app to a custom domain, ultra fast.
+The Candy-Machine-Mint project is designed to let users fork, customize, and deploy their own candy machine mint app to a custom domain, ultra fast

 A candy machine is an on-chain Solana program (or smart contract) for managing fair mint.
 Fair mints:
 * Start and finish at the same time for everyone.